 A person participating in any capacity as a team member in a squadded team competition (other than the Schools' Veterans and the Vizianagram) who has not made an individual entry must, before the competition commences and before firing in connection with the competition eg for zeroing, submit a Simple Registration form, obtainable on request from Competitions staff, to the NRA Reception.
 A team official may complete a Simple Registration on behalf of such a competitor.
-There is no charge for a Simple Registration.
+There is no charge for a Simple Registration, but a competitor who is not an individual NRA member must pay Meeting Membership unless exempt.